adir-ch/Carpark/README.md

 - The testing framework I've used is NUnit.
 - I've tested the car park engine components only (not the clients).
+- Although testing the DecisionResultNode looks trivial (since it returns only a property), it is important, since in the future someone might change the behavior, and not return the initial DecisionResult, which will result in the test failing and code refactoring (as it should).

 ### Some improvements for the future ###